aymanapatel/learning-notes/OSS/README.md

 ## Contributor License Aggreement (CLAs)

 Apache has implicit CLA.
-Best practive to have a **explicit CLA**
+Best practive is to have an **explicit CLA**.

-CLA makes it explicit that contributors are transferring parent right to the project/software.
+CLA makes it explicit that contributors are transferring the patent right to the project/software.

 ## Patent Promise